Operation Overlord: Preparations for D-Day

+Those attending the Trident Conference in Washington in May 1943 took the decision to launch a cross-Channel invasion within the next year.
+Churchill favoured continued Allied operations in the Mediterranean rather than an immediate cross-Channel invasion, as a plan had not yet been devised that was likely to succeed.
+General George C. Marshall and the Joint Chiefs of Staff favoured the cross-channel approach.
+However, historian Maurice Matloff notes that "a number of misconceptions grew up in the postwar period about this Anglo-American debate over strategy," and that "it is a mistake to assume that the British did not from the first want a cross-Channel operation".
+Planners of both nations agreed that an invasion would have to be postponed until German forces were weaker, the required landing craft were available, and logistical infrastructure was in place.
+Marshall ultimately conceded the case for continued Mediterranean operations, as long as it did not impede the efforts toward a landing in northern France.
+President Roosevelt's position was to postpone the decision a few months.

+Alan Brooke, 1st Viscount Alanbrooke appointed British Lieutenant-General Frederick E. Morgan as Chief of Staff, Supreme Allied Commander (COSSAC), to begin detailed planning.
+Alanbrooke commented on the operation, saying, "Well there it is, it won't work, but you must bloody well make it".
 The initial plans were constrained by the number of landing craft, most of which were already committed in the Mediterranean and in the Pacific.
 In part because of lessons learned in the Dieppe Raid of 19 August 1942, the Allies decided not to directly assault a heavily defended French seaport in their first landing.
 The failure at Dieppe also highlighted the need for adequate artillery and air support, particularly close air support, and specialised ships able to travel extremely close to shore.
 The short operating range of British aircraft such as the Supermarine Spitfire and Hawker Typhoon greatly limited the number of potential landing-sites, as comprehensive air support depended upon having planes overhead for as long as possible.
 Morgan considered four sites for the landings: Brittany, the Cotentin Peninsula, Normandy, and the Pas-de-Calais.
 As Brittany and Cotentin are peninsulas, the Germans could have cut off the Allied advance at a relatively narrow isthmus, so these sites were rejected.